ateow/42-Core-SG/libft/README.md

 cc main.c -L . libft.a && ./a.out

-cc main.c -L . -lft.a && ./a.out [-lft is a shortform for libraries labelled as libXXX.a]
+cc main.c -L . -lXXX.a && ./a.out [-lft is a shortform for libraries labelled as libXXX.a]

 note that header file is not included because main.c define that libft.h is included and will search for current directory for libft.h